ama-bit/salty-passwords/README.md

 ---

-## Security Considerations
+## Security Considerations :thought_balloon:
 - Salting **does not prevent brute-force attacks** but increases computational cost.
 - **SHA-256 is for demonstration only**; not suitable for production.
-- Reccomended to use **memory-hard algorithms** like Argon2 in real systems.
+- Recommended to use **memory-hard algorithms** like Argon2 in real systems.

 ---